pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 # Choose Driver or ORM

-TiDB is highly compatible with the MySQL 5.7 protocol, but some features are not compatible with MySQL.
+TiDB is highly compatible with the MySQL protocol but some features are incompatible with MySQL.

 For example: